rfjakob/earlyoom/README.md

 The command-line flag `--prefer` specifies processes to prefer killing;
 likewise, `--avoid` specifies
 processes to avoid killing.
-The list of processes is specified by a regex expression.
+Processes is specified by a POSIX regular expression.
 For instance, to avoid having `foo` and `bar` be killed:

 ```bash